 - When you start the license server be sure that you direct the output into a local log file where you can examine it.
 The log file often contains useful information.
-Examine it when you have a problem, and be prepared to answer questions about it when you talk to a support person. - If the license server appears to have started correctly (which you can determine from the log file), try running 1mstat -a and Imdiag to see if that program has the same problem as your application. - If your application is version 4.1 or later (version 5 or later on Windows), you can use the FLEXLM_DIAGNOSTICS environment variable.
+Examine it when you have a problem, and be prepared to answer questions about it when you talk to a support person. - If the license server appears to have started correctly (which you can determine from the log file), try running lmstat -a and lmdiag to see if that program has the same problem as your application. - If your application is version 4.1 or later (version 5 or later on Windows), you can use the FLEXLM_DIAGNOSTICS environment variable.
 Set FLEXLM_DIAGNOSTICS to 1, 2, or 3.
 A setting of 3 gives more information than 2, 2 gives more information than 1 (in particular, the feature name that was denied).
-See FLEXLM_DIAGNOSTICS for more information. - When you talk to a support person, be prepared with answers to the following questions: - What kind of system is your license server running on? - What version of the operating system? - What system and operating system is the application running on? - What version of FlexNet Publisher does the FlexEnabled application use? - Use the 1mver script, or, on UNIX, execute the following command on your license server manager, vendor daemon, and application: - strings binary_name | grep Copy - Alternatives are: for lmadmin, use the command lmadmin -version; for lmgrd and the vendor daemon use the -v argument, for example 1mgrd -v. - What error or warning messages appear in the log file?
+See FLEXLM_DIAGNOSTICS for more information. - When you talk to a support person, be prepared with answers to the following questions: - What kind of system is your license server running on? - What version of the operating system? - What system and operating system is the application running on? - What version of FlexNet Publisher does the FlexEnabled application use?

+Use the 1mver script, or, on UNIX, execute the following command on your license server manager, vendor daemon, and application: